 Ontologies may be created for any data organisational purpose, but the initial ones to be built by Pacio will be intended for business and financial data.
 These ontologies could be structured in accordance with an accounting standard e.g. a US GAAP focused one, or an IFRS focussed one.

-However, that is not necessary or even desirable given the capability ofSeximos.
+However, that is not necessary or even desirable given the capability of Simeos.
 It will, in fact, be a goal of Pacio to produce more general or fundamental ontologies without the anglo-american biases of the current IFRS and US GAAP views of world, and which can be used to generate reports according to any desired accounting standard.
 That is where the “standardised” part of SSIM comes into play.

 Ontologies use realms, domains, and elements to define the framework, with an element being the lowest level or most basic.
 An element corresponds to a Ssro or Ssros.
 There will typically be more Ssros than ontology elements, because Ssros can be categorised in other ways than just their ontology element, plus Ssros can be replicated as optionally filtered slaves for summing and presentations in various ways.